Philosophy

 loader --> dataset --- method --> output --- metric --> score

 Figure 1: The structure of an OpenProblems task.
-Legend: Grey rectangles represent AnnData .h5ad files, while purple rhomboids represent Viash components.
+Legend: Grey rectangles are HDF5-backed AnnData (.h5ad) files.
+Purple rhomboids are Viash components.

-AnnData, short for “Annotated Data”, is a file format designed for handling annotated, high-dimensional biological data.
+AnnData, short for “Annotated Data”, is a file format designed for handling annotated, high-dimensional biological data (Virshup et al. 2021).
 In OpenProblems, AnnData serves as the standard data format for both input and output files of components, ensuring a consistent and seamless exchange of data between different components of the benchmarking pipelines.

 Virshup, Isaac, Sergei Rybakov, Fabian J. Theis, Philipp Angerer, and F. Alexander Wolf.
 2021.
 “Anndata: Annotated Data.” https://doi.org/10.1101/2021.12.16.473007.